 Who doesn’t love the pleasure of literary laughter?
 We’re talking about essays, memoirs, articles, short stories, and novels that are humorous.
 It can be anything from a true story about the special hell of raising kids to a far-fetched tale of a would-be knight tilting at windmills.
 As Mark Twain says, “The best way to cheer yourself up is to try to cheer somebody else up.”

 Humorous prose writing requires all the hallmarks of good writing plus that X factor: being funny.
 Here you will learn about the various types of prose humor, as well as comedic techniques and how to market your work.

-Whether you seek to write wit, comedy, satire, or farce, we’ll show you how to turn sentences into smiles.
+Whether you seek to write fiction or nonfiction, short or long, we’ll show you how to turn sentences into smiles.